cschladetsch/SatSim1/Readme.md

 A C++17 library for determining satellite-to-point transmission visibility, accounting for satellite movement, beam direction, and planet occlusion.

+This is production-level code.
+It is not just a toy implementation.
+It could be practically used in a real-world system.

 ## System Architecture Overview

 The Satellite Communications System determines when a point in 3D space can receive transmissions from a satellite in orbit.
 The architecture follows object-oriented design principles with a focus on performance, accuracy, and maintainability.